-I can't pretend I'm not a bit of a dork.
+I can't pretend that I'm not a bit of a dork.
 Okay, more than a bit.
 I grew up with tv.
-I am, literally, a first generation Sesame Streeter, so there's no time in my life when there wasn't one on somewhere.
-(Not in my house, particularly, there was a no tv before six pm rule, though I remember so many Brady Bunch and I Dream of Jeannie re-runs that the rule must have been broken, and often).
-Anyone born after I graduated high school wouldn't be able to imagine a world when tv, and to a much lesser extent, radio, were the only windows to the world, or versions thereof, and was a place for people hired specifically to recite or act out written scripts.
+I am, literally, a first generation Sesame Streeter, so I can't remember a time in my life when there wasn't a set on somewhere.
+(Not in my house, particularly, there was a no-tv-before- six-pm rule.
+But I remember so many Brady Bunch and I Dream of Jeannie re-runs that the rule must have been broken, and often).
+Anyone born after I graduated high school should be unable to imagine a world where tv was the only visual window to the daily world, and was a place set up for people hired specifically to recite or act out written scripts.
 Regular folk pretty much showed up only on talk shows and game shows and the evening news, and did what they were told.
-Quaint, right?
 I've adjusted, of course.
 I'm not quite old enough to be buried in the basement of my youth, not yet.
-But I'm probably more excited to find any aspect of my little world on tv than any kid with a YouTube account.
+But I'm probably more excited to find any aspect of my little world on tv than a kid with a YouTube account.
 Hence, my dorkiness.
 And my doing a little tv dance when I saw two of my 20 piece "Collection" sampled on WKYT's news report on the show "More is More", at the Lexington Art League's Loudon House.
 No matter how small the moment, the tv legitimizer brings out my inner exhibitionist.
 Well, brings it out a little more than usual.

 Anyway, More is More opens tomorrow, a show I'm very excited about.
 For curator Melissa Vandenberg, the exhibit "